Postgraduate Course: Design Thinking (DESI11094)

 |Additional Information (Assessment)

-Individual case study report based on the team work that students will engage in during the second part of the course, detailing and reflecting on the work involved in the design group project, ascertaining the value of design thinking approaches when applied to business modelling.
+- Individual case study, 60%, up to 3,000 words, Week 11 based on the team work that students will engage in during the second part of the course, each team member will have to write a case study report detailing and reflecting on the work involved in the design group project.

 ||Formative feedback is regularly communicated through the course.
 This takes a number forms, including verbally through group and individual meetings where work and ideas are discussed with both peers and tutor.